Want to know how to embed video into a website? Looking for a rundown of some of the many options available for video embedding?

 There are numerous reasons why one should avoid trying to host video assets themselves.
 First and foremost is that video is resource intensive.
 It can be a huge shock to a website owner to see a video go viral, as the bandwidth consumed by this can be monumental.
 At worst, the immense load could take the entire website with it.

 Another reason not to host a video directly are some of the value adds introduced by services dedicated to this.
 Adaptive bitrate streaming is one example, which is a process of creating lower resolution, lower bitrate versions of an asset and then dynamically serving them through the player.
 This avoids that scenario of someone with a slower connection being unable to watch, while not compromising the quality by only presenting a very low quality version to accommodate more people.
 Ideal services will do the transcoding part of this process as well, leaving content owners with just the task of uploading a high resolution version that will be used to create these variants.
 Ideally this transcoding is also optimized for mobile delivery, making content accessible over mobile devices.

 As the name might imply, combined embeds group together several different elements that are above and beyond just the video player.
-At IBM Cloud Video, combined embeds include:
+With IBM’s video streaming offerings, combined embeds include: